robsoncoelho/react-expressjs/README.md

 #React + ExpressJS

-- Clone the project and run: `npm start`
+- Clone the project and run: `npm install`;
-- In the new terminal tab, open the /express folder and run: `PORT=3001 node bin/www`
+- Open the folder /express and run: `PORT=3001 node bin/www`
+- In the new terminal tab run: `npm start`